-Individuals with an opioid use disorder are at an especially high risk of overdose following detox, after completing a drug rehab program or following release from jail or prison because of a reduced tolerance.
-Even a low dose of an opioid or opiate can be fatal after a short time of abstinence.
+People with an opioid use disorder are at an especially high risk of overdose following detox, after completing a drug rehab program or following release from jail or prison because of a reduced tolerance.
+Even a low dose of an opioid can be fatal after a short time of abstinence.

 The three main signs of an opioid overdose are:

 Highly potent opioids such as fentanyl, however, may require multiple doses of the medication.
-It may take six or more shots of naloxone to reverse the effects of carfentanil, a synthetic opioid 10,000 times stronger than morphine that’s used to tranquilize elephants and other large animals.
-Waves of overdoses in multiple states have been linked to heroin batches that drug dealers laced with carfentanil.
+It may take six or more shots of naloxone to reverse the effects of carfentanil, a synthetic opioid 10,000 times stronger than morphine that is used to tranquilize elephants and other large animals.

 Opioid addiction is difficult to treat and characterized by frequent relapses.
-Treatment starts with detox to help people overcome their physical dependence to opioids.
+Treatment starts with detox to help people overcome their physical dependence on opioids.